dr-jts/postgis-patterns/query/query-distance.md

 Given a set of locations in multiple groups (e.g. postcodes in districts), find the pair of locations furthest apart in each group.

-Finding the further apart pair of locations essentially requires testing each pair of locations and selecting the furthest apart.
-This can be slightly optimized by using a "triangle join", which tests only half the possible pairs by restricting them to ones where the first item is less than the second item.
+Finding the furthest pair of locations requires testing each pair of locations and selecting the furthest apart.
+This can be slightly optimized by using a "triangle join", which evaluates half the total number of pairs by evaluating only pairs where the first item is less than the second item (assuming the items have an ordered id).

-To evaluate this over groups requires using one of the standard SQL patterns to select the first row in a group.
+Evaluating this over groups requires using one of the standard SQL patterns to select the first row in a group.
 (See <https://stackoverflow.com/questions/3800551/select-first-row-in-each-group-by-group>).

 #### Solution 1: DISTINCT ON